How Much Does Premarital Counseling Cost?

 Premarital counseling will focus on the major foundations of a marital relationship including, but not limited to: finances, religious beliefs, children, communication and conflict management.
 A trained marriage counseling professional can help a couple plan for their future and ensure they agree on major life goals before the wedding takes place, in an effort to eliminate any major surprises down the road.

 Licensed professional counselor

 Some couples elect to have premarital services administered by a professional counselor.
 A licensed, marriage and family counselor has a background specific to couples counseling.
 Expect to pay between $60 to $150 for a 45 to 60-minute counseling session, though some counselors do offer a sliding scale based on income.
 In these cases, therapists may offer sessions for as little as $5 to $25 a session, so it literally pays to ask about payment options.

-Many churches offer free premarital counseling for members of their church.
+Many churches offer free pre-wedding counseling for members of their church.
 Some churches also offer free counseling to nonmembers, or include the counseling fee in an honorarium for the pastor conducting the wedding services or a church rental fee.
-If you're interested in this option, be sure to set an appointment well in advance as some churches require the counseling be done several months before the wedding service, or there could be a long waiting list.
+If you're interested in this option, be sure to set an appointment well in advance as some churches require the counseling be done several months before the wedding service.

 This is a less personal option, but may be ideal for busy couples, as several topics are usually covered in one session.
 It can also be helpful to learn from other couples' experiences, and you might walk away from the counseling with friends who understand what you are going through.
 A group session for engaged couples ranges from $100 to $300 on average.